uQr/cordova-docs/tutorial-gulp/README.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Type the following to install whatever you have added to package.json:
+Visual Studio will **automatically** execute the following command for you on save if you’re editing package.json in VS, but if you’re updating package.json outside of VS, type the following to install whatever you have added to package.json:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 npm install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can then update package.json with additional dependencies by hand or use the npm “—save-dev” flag.
+If editing from the command line you can then update package.json with additional dependencies by hand or use the npm “—save-dev” flag.
 For example, this will both install the [uglify Gulp plugin](https://www.npmjs.com/package/gulp-uglify) and add it as a dependency:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 npm install --save-dev gulp-uglify
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Next, create a file called “gulpfile.js” and add it to the root of your project.
 For example, here is a simple Gulp task.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 var gulp = require('gulp');